 SQL NOT EXISTS Operator

-The NOT EXISTS in SQL Server will check the Subquery for rows existence, and if there are no rows then it will return TRUE, otherwise FALSE.
-Or we can simply say, SQL Server Not Exists operator will return the results exactly opposite to the result returned by the Subquery.
+The NOT EXISTS operator will check the Subquery for rows existence, and if there are no rows then it will return TRUE, otherwise FALSE.
+Or we can simply say, that the Not Exists operator will return the results exactly opposite to the result returned by the Subquery.

 SQL NOT EXISTS Syntax

-The basic syntax of the NOT EXISTS in SQL Server can be written as:
+The basic syntax of the NOT EXISTS in the Server can be written as:

 SELECT [Column Names]